-Three hours or so after starting out, the group returns to Ulusaba for a proper breakfast, where a buffet is set up and guests may also order hot dishes from the menu.
+Three hours or so after starting out, the group returns to Ulusaba for a proper breakfast, where a buffet is set up and guests may order hot dishes from a menu.

-Couples who are around for lunch can take it outdoors until 2 pm on the porch, which overlooks the dry riverbed.
+Couples who are around for lunch can eat outdoors on the porch, which overlooks the dry riverbed.

 And to ensure than no one grows peckish, tea is served at 4:30 and scrumptious pastries await.

 Dinner can be savored in the main lodge.
-At a long wooden table with chairs upholstered in ikat cloth, guests from around the world meet and share their experiences in and out of the country.
+At a long wooden table, guests from around the world meet and share their experiences in and out of the country.

-Although safari drives are the raison d'etre at Ulusaba, there are a few other diversions.
-The lodge features its own spa, swimming pool, tennis court, and workout room.
+Although safari drives are the raison d'etre at Ulusaba, there are other diversions.
+The lodge features a spa, swimming pool, tennis court, and workout room.

 Visitors who expect to do some shopping during their stay at Ulusaba can browse the made-in-Africa items and safari wear at the lodge's free-standing gift shop.
 (There are no other stores in the area, so souvenir-collectors are advised to do their shopping at the Johannesburg airport.)